How to Be an Unforgettable Grandparent

-Don’t want the grandchildren to forget you?
-Creating memories with grandchildren is good for you and your grandchildren.
-Here’s how to be an unforgettable grandparent
+The love between grandparents and grandchildren is built over time and through shared experiences.
+Creating memories for your grandchildren is good for you and your grandchildren.
+Here’s how to be an unforgettable grandparent.

-One evening I was saying goodbye to my youngest granddaughter and as I was holding her close, she whispered in my ear, “Gammy…you’re my best buddy.”
+One evening I was saying goodbye to my middle granddaughter, and as I was holding her close, she whispered in my ear, “Gammy…you’re my best buddy.”

 My heart could not have felt fuller.